GOCO is dedicated to fulfilling the trust of the people of Colorado by investing wisely in the great outdoors.

 GOCO’s Spending Plan

-The GOCO board approves and operates within both a five-year spending plan and single-year plan, making revisions as necessary.
-A flexible approach and diverse investment portfolio enable response to unforeseen situations and immediate opportunities.
+The GOCO board approves and operates within both a five-year spending plan and a single-year plan, making revisions as necessary.
+A flexible approach and diverse investment portfolio allow us to respond to unforeseen situations and immediate opportunities.

 CPW Investment Plan

-Each year the GOCO board invests in CPW through an annual investment plan, which reflects our organizations’ mutual commitment to the outdoors and describes how GOCO funding will be allocated across CPW programs and facilities.
+Each year, the GOCO board invests in CPW through an annual investment plan, reflecting the mutual commitment of our organizations to the outdoors and how GOCO funding will be allocated across CPW programs and facilities.

 GOCO Financial Audits